WandaVision: Development

-Feige came up with the idea of having Maximoff and Vision living in a fantasy world of "suburban bliss", based on his love of sitcoms and how they can be used to escape from reality.
+Feige came up with the idea of having Wanda and Vision living in a fantasy world of "suburban bliss", based on his love of sitcoms and how they can be used to escape from reality.
 When he was meeting with potential head writers for the series, some did not feel his proposed sitcom element would work.
-Jac Schaeffer, who was working on Black Widow (2021) at the time, heard the premise of the series and was excited by it.
+Jac Schaeffer, who was working on the MCU film Black Widow (2021) at the time, heard the premise of the series and was excited by it.
 She had a meeting to pitch her ideas, and was hired as head writer in January 2019.
 Schaeffer was set to write the first episode and executive produce the series.
 That April, Disney and Marvel officially announced the series as WandaVision, and Matt Shakman was hired to direct and serve as an executive producer in August.
 Feige also executive produces alongside Marvel Studios' Louis D'Esposito and Victoria Alonso.
 Rather than call the series Wanda and Vision or The Scarlet Witch and Vision, Feige was inspired to use a compound title like WandaVision after seeing the title for the film BlacKkKlansman (2018), but he was hesitant about using it.
 Schaeffer insisted on using the title after hearing it, feeling it was perfect for the series.
 There was some backlash when the title was announced as it was perceived to be "the silliest title possible", but Schaeffer felt viewers would change their minds once they watched the series.
-Feige said the series would tell the story of Maximoff and Vision, show Maximoff's full abilities, explore who Vision is, and introduce Maximoff's comic book name "Scarlet Witch" to the MCU in ways that are fun, funny, and "somewhat scary".
+Feige said the series would tell the story of Wanda and Vision, show Wanda's full abilities, explore who Vision is, and introduce Wanda's comic book name "Scarlet Witch" to the MCU "in ways that are entirely fun, entirely funny, [and] somewhat scary".
 He added that the series would have repercussions for the rest of the MCU's Phase Four, but said viewers would not need to be familiar with the MCU to understand the series.
 He did think there would be a "wealth of rewards" for those who had already seen all the MCU films and knew the plans for Phase Four.

 The series was described as part sitcom, part "Marvel epic" by Feige, "super avant-garde and weird" by Bettany, an action movie mixed with sitcoms by actor Teyonah Parris, and a combination of superhero action and "small-town sitcom silliness" by Livanos.
-Shakman was "uniquely equipped" to direct such a series because of his experience directing series like the psychological drama Mad Men, the large-scale action series Game of Thrones, and sitcoms like It's Always Sunny in Philadelphia.
-Shakman also felt more qualified to make WandaVision since he was a child actor on 1980s sitcoms such as Just the Ten of Us.
+Shakman was "uniquely equipped" to direct such a series because of his experience directing series like the psychological drama Mad Men (2007–2015), the large-scale action series Game of Thrones (2011–2019), and sitcoms like It's Always Sunny in Philadelphia (2005–present).
+Shakman also felt more qualified to make WandaVision since he was a child actor on 1980s sitcoms such as Just the Ten of Us (1988–1990).
 The series totals approximately six hours of content across nine episodes, which vary from a half-hour comedy format to 50 minutes long.
 During development, the budget was reported to be as much as $25 million per episode.